An independent guide to Val Thorens

 The Moraine sector, lift, and piste are named after a geographical feature, a glacial moraine on which the lift's pylons stand.
 A moraine is a glacially-formed accumulation of unconsolidated debris (soil and rock).
 This one appears to be a lateral moraine.
-In winter 2017-18, a new telecabine replaces the old chairlift - see what's new in 2017-18.
+In winter 2017-18, a new telecabine replaced the old chairlift - see what's new in 2017-18.

 These slopes face north west, which means the snow is usually in good condition.
 On the other hand, they stay in the shadow for a large part of the day, so it can be cold.
 The area is not recommended when the wind blows from the south east.
 A south easterly is the worst wind for Val Thorens anyway, because it is usually dry, so it doesn't bring snow, but blows it away, down the Belleville valley.
 Moraine is one of the sectors worst-affected by a south easterly, as the wind is funnelled into the little valley, and howls down it.
 Riding the Moraine chairlift in these conditions was no fun, but an indoor telecabine lift should be an improvement.